No commitment, have a cleaner on a regular basis and dedicated customer serviceTry it!

 When it comes to choosing a mortgage, you might already have calculated what the maximum monthly amount you can afford is.
 Keep in mind that going for the highest possible amount might saddle you with too high a monthly payment and cut into your standard of living.
 Just because a lender will lend you that amount doesn’t mean you have to go for it.
 For instance, higher monthly payments might mean cutting down on those all-important family holidays.

 Therefore, make sure you know how much your monthly charges will be, and what you are comfortable with, and base your offer on that.
-If you want to make sure that all your calculations are correct and that you haven’t forgotten any essentials, request a free consultation with a mortgage-adviser at Knab Mortgages, who will be happy to go through the numbers with you.
+If you want to make sure that all your calculations are correct and that you haven’t forgotten any essentials, request a free consultation with a mortgage-adviser, who can go through the numbers with you.

 Furthermore, bear in mind that some of this cash will go towards things like buying furniture or replacing that washing machine that just broke.
-It is in your own best interest to make sure that you always have some cash as backup for eventualities.
+It is in your own best interest to make sure that you always have some cash as a backup for eventualities.
+If you’re bringing in money from abroad, make sure to get the best foreign exchange rate.

 The current owner’s asking price might not be realistic given the present-day market conditions.
 Therefore, it’s worth exploring what the going rate is for similar properties in that specific area.
 You can ask the municipality’s land registry for their current valuation of that particular house; this is a service you can request online.